jerryhopper/dockserv/README.md

 ## Setting up a application behind the reverse proxy

-In the example directory there are several examples.
+In the example directory there are several examples, preconfigured to work out of the box.

  - examples/php-fpm-simple/  a simple example of a minimalistic php-fpm application